 Basic services are a package of services necessary for human well-being and typically include water, sanitation, electricity, and refuse removal.
 An overview will also be provided on integrated human settlements (housing) which differs from the aforementioned services in that it is a concurrent National and Provincial competence.
 It is included in this Annual Report as there is a direct correlation between the provision of basic services and housing and Bergrivier Municipality delivers housing as an implementing agent for Provincial Government.
-The Municipality has been providing basic services at the prescribed level to all urban households within its area of jurisdiction since the 2008/09 financial year, but still faces major challenges when it comes to ensuring that residents of the private Moravian towns have access to minimum service standards.
-There are ongoing discussions between the Municipality, Moravian Church of South Africa, West Coast District Municipality and Provincial Government to find a sustainable service delivery solution.
-The Municipality upgraded their water network, increased the water source capacity by eradication and removal of the alien vegetation, refurbished the weir in order to increase the capacity of raw water intake, repaired the raw water feeder pipeline as well as refurbished the boreholes and pumps with filtering capacity.
+The Municipality has been providing basic services at the prescribed level to all urban households within its area of jurisdiction since the 2008/09 financial year, but still faces major challenges when it comes to ensuring that residents of the private Moravian towns have access to minimum service standards delevired by the Moravian Church of SA.
+There are ongoing discussions between the Municipality, Moravian Church of South Africa, West Coast District Municipality and Provincial Government to ind a sustainable service delivery solution.
+The Municipality received funding from Provincial Government to upgrade their water network, increased the water source capacity to by eradication and removal of the alien vegetation, refurbished the weir in order to increase the capacity of raw water intake, repaired the raw water feeder pipeline as well as refurbished the boreholes and pumps with filtering capacity.